zach-morris/plugin.program.iarl/README.md

  - Add additional sources.
 This depends on which cores for retroplayer are available / working.

- - Add functionality for downloading ROMs to a different location (currently downloads only go to the userdata folder)

  - Bug fixes / code robustness